httptoolkit/mockrtc/README.md

 * Simulate WebRTC errors in a reliable reproducible way.
 * Capture and inspect traffic between real WebRTC peers for debugging.
 * Create WebRTC proxy peers to automate message transformation, monitoring or logging.

----

-:warning: _MockRTC is still new & rapidly developing!_ :warning:

-_Everything described here works today, but there's lots more to come, and some advanced WebRTC use cases may run into rough edges.
-If you hit any problems or missing features, please [open an issue](https://github.com/httptoolkit/mockrtc/issues/new)._

----

 ## Example